Juniper/contrail-controller/specs/structured_syslog_collector.md

 # 4. Implementation
 ## 4.1 Work items
 #### Schema:
-Implement the XSD with the schema details for the structured-syslog-hostname-record and structured-syslog-application-record
+Implement the XSD with the schema details for the structured-syslog-hostname-record, structured-syslog-application-record and structured-syslog-message
 #### Collector:
 Implement new "structured syslog collector" to receive structured syslogs (over TCP & UDP), parse the same and push data into statTable
-Implement reading of decorator information from configDB and populate appropriate fields and push into statTable
+Implement reading of decorator information from configDB and populate appropriate fields and push into statTable Implement tcp client connection with remote syslog receiver and forward syslog with and without decoration Implement kafka connection, topic creation and write syslog on required topic with and without decoration

 # 5. Performance and scaling impact
 ## 5.1 API and control plane